Kansas Health Science Center - Kansas College of Osteopathic Medicine

 - Submission timing for best consideration:

-For best consideration, applicants should submit their AACOMAS application at least four weeks prior to the deadline.
+For best consideration, applicants should submit their AACOMAS application at least 2 months prior to the deadline.

 First-Year Class Matriculants’ Selection Factors: